ataylor89/diary/congress.md

 ISIS (originally the bodyguard of Saddam Hussein) is a member of the IRS

+Bashar al Assad and his administration are a member of the IRS

 The Taliban is a member of the IRS

 North Korea is a member of the IRS